pranoy-ray/ForestFiresModeling/README.md

 * 'Project/PDE/Final Version/forest_fire_PDE_final_version_for_results_analysis.ipynb': Shows the model and results in a notebook.
 (It generates Figure 9, 11, and Table 1 in the Final Report)
 # Running PDE

-The main script is 'Project/PDE/Final Version/forest_fire_PDE_final_version.ipynb', and you can run it in Jupyter Notebook.
+The main script is 'PDE/Final Version/forest_fire_PDE_final_version.ipynb', and you can run it in Jupyter Notebook.

 # Running ABM

-To be completed
+The main script is 'ABM/ABM.ipynb', and you can run it in Jupyter Notebook.

 # Contributors